Whisky

 Aldi: Wider range, slightly more polished single malts, the Glen Marnoch Sherry Cask is the standout.
 Best for: someone who wants a single malt at £18.

-Lidl: Tighter range, the Islay-style Ben Bracken is the surprise pick, and the £14.49 Queen Margot 8 blend is the cheapest drinkable Scotch we've found anywhere.
+Lidl: Tighter range, the Islay-style Ben Bracken is the standout, and the £14.49 Queen Margot 8 is among the cheapest age-stated blends on any shelf.
 Best for: someone who wants a peat-forward dram at supermarket prices.

 Neither wins outright.
 Buy from whichever is closer to you.